Spectrum of extended systems from Reduced Density Matrix Functional Theory

-To conclude we have presented a method for the calculation of spectra within the framework of RDMFT based on the derivative of the total energy with respect to occupation number at half filling.
-Owing to the linear behaviour of the total energy upon varying a single occupation number, this derivative represents the change in energy upon addition or removal of a particle.
-We have shown that the spectral information obtained in this way gives a detailed account of the strongly correlated nature of the TMOs, including the balance between Mott-Hubbard correlation and charge-transfer character in these materials.
-Furthermore, both metals as well as weakly correlated band insulators are found to be well accounted in this approach.
-It should be stressed that all materials are calculated using the same RDMFT functional that is designed to to reproduce the correlation energy of the electron gas at typical metallic densities, i.e. the approach is universally applicable to solids.
+To conclude we have presented a method to calculate photo electron spectra within the framework of RDMFT based on the derivative of the total energy with respect to occupation number at half filling.
+We have shown that the spectral information obtained in this way gives a detailed account of the strongly correlated nature of the TMOs, including the subtle interplay between Mott-Hubbard correlation and charge-transfer character in these materials.
+We validate this method by not only by the agreement with experiment for gross spectral features, but also by a detailed comparison of the angular momentum resolved partial DOS for TMO series with that of well established many-body techniques, in all cases finding excellent agreement.